San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 San Diego State Stats and Trends

-- The Aztecs have been favored by 1.5 points or more five times this season and have covered the spread in two of them.
+- This season, the Aztecs have just two against the spread wins in five games as a favorite of 2.5 points or more.

-- San Diego State has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- San Diego State's games this year have gone over the total in four out of nine opportunities (44.4%).

-- San Diego State is 4-1 against the spread and 5-0 overall this season when the team notches more than 24.3 points.
+- When San Diego State scores more than 24.3 points, it is 4-1 against the spread and 5-0 overall.

-- San Diego State is 2-1 against the spread and 2-1 overall when the team piles up over 385.4 yards.
+- San Diego State is 2-1 against the spread and 2-1 overall when the team churns out over 385.4 yards.

-- This year, the Aztecs have 11 turnovers, eight fewer than the Wolf Pack have takeaways (19).
+- The Aztecs have turned the ball over 11 times this season, eight fewer than the Wolf Pack have forced (19).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.